maniospas/smoll/docs/std.md

 ```rust
 status(allocated) -> (any[] {follows any ptr self.buf.unsafe_ptr}, nat)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### status - convert to a nameless buffer and position pair
-*Defined in: std/core/allocators.s line 25*
+*Defined in: std/core/allocators.s line 48*

 This unpacking is used to pass an arena's state or allocated memory data as part of structural input.